ARMmbed/uvisor/README.md

 * It re-configures the MPU and the peripherals protection.
 * It hands the execution to the target context.

-A context switch might be triggered automatically every time an interrupt belonging to a different box is served while another context is active.
-Context switches can also be manually triggered by using a so-called *secure gateway*.

-For more details on how to use the secure gateway please read the [`uvisor-lib` quick-start guide](https://github.com/ARMmbed/uvisor-lib/blob/master/README.md).
+A context switch is triggered automatically every time the target of a function call or exception handling routine (interrupts) belongs to a different secure domain.
+This applies to user interrupt service routines, threads and direct function calls.